Master Excel Date Formats: Unlock The Day Of The Week!

 -

-Date Not Calculating: If your date formula isn’t working, ensure the cell is formatted correctly as a date.
+Date Not Calculating: If your date formula isnβt working, ensure the cell is formatted correctly as a date.
 You can also check if Excel recognizes your date format.

 -

-gives an unexpected result, verify the arguments passed and adjust accordingly to your preference.
+Unexpected Results in WEEKDAY: If WEEKDAY gives an unexpected result, verify the arguments passed and adjust accordingly to your preference.

 Real-Life Example: Planning a Weekly Schedule

 Imagine you're planning a weekly meeting and want to identify which day will fall on the next Monday for any date.
-Using the TEXT
+Using the TEXT function, you can quickly extract the day and adjust your schedule accordingly.

 - Input your starting date.